Romop5/GameHackingForNoobs/README.md

 * to learn how to find patterns and usefull parts of program's code
 * to learn how to write a simple trainer in C++ and Microsoft Visual Studio

+The book itself is splitted into two parts - **theory** and **practise**.
+The provided theory should introduce you reveal what we are doing and why we are doing so.
+The practical tutorials will lead you through simple use-cases and will become you first attempts to hack game.

+## So, where's the book ?
+Just open **book.pdf**.

 ## How to get in contact

 Discord server: **MafiaHub**, opt for channel #**reverse-engineering**